One prompt. End-to-end Didit integration.

 - Self-sufficient.
 Every step has a runnable cURL or code snippet — the agent never has to leave the prompt to look up a body shape, header, or endpoint.

 - Canonical.
-Each endpoint and field name is verified against
+Each endpoint, header, status literal, and feature-array name is verified against

 - Idempotent.
-Tells the agent to dedupe webhook deliveries on
+Tells the agent to dedupe on

 See also